laravel/docs/sanctum.md

 <a name="cors-and-cookies"></a>
 #### CORS & Cookies

-If you are having trouble authenticating with your application from a SPA that executes on a separate subdomain, you have likely misconfigured your CORS (Cross-Origin Resource Sharing) or session cookie settings.
+If you are having trouble authenticating with your application from a SPA that executes on a separate subdomain, you have likely misconfigured your CORS (Cross-Origin Resource Sharing) or session cookie settings or didn't decode the `X-XSRF-TOKEN` header before sending.

 You should ensure that your application's CORS configuration is returning the `Access-Control-Allow-Credentials` header with a value of `True`.
 This may be accomplished by setting the `supports_credentials` option within your application's `config/cors.php` configuration file to `true`.